-When we measure, the unit is the standard to which we relate quantities of the same kind.
+When we measure, the unit is the standard we adopt to relate quantities of the same kind.
 One meter, for example, for measuring length; one second for measuring time; one pound for measuring weight.
 And so on.

--- and not part of one: not half of one, or a third, or a millionth.
-Those are called fractions.
+-- and not a part of one: not half of one, or a third, or a millionth.
+Those parts of a continuous unit we name with fractions or decimals.
 And so we speak of whole number arithmetic and whole number numeration; it does not include fractions or decimals.

 To do arithmetic, the numbers obviously must have names and symbols.
 The names (in English) for the whole numbers are "One, two, three, four" and so on.
 We call them the counting-names; sometimes the counting-numbers.

-The symbols that represent the numbers are "1, 2, 3, 4," and so on.
+The symbols that refer to the numbers are "1, 2, 3, 4," and so on.
 They are called numerals.
-The student is perhaps familiar with Roman numerals.
+The student is no doubt familiar with Roman numerals.
 'V' is the Roman numeral for this number:

 '5' is the Arabic numeral.
 For it was the Arab mathematicians who introduced them into Europe from India, where their forms evolved.
 "Five" is the English word.